99Muhammad/Tunify-Platform/Tunify/README.md

 Execute API Calls: You can test any endpoint directly from the Swagger UI.
 To do this:

 Expand the desired endpoint.
 Click on the Try it out button.
 Fill in any required parameters.
 Click on the Execute button to send the request.
 The response will be displayed below, showing the status code, response body, and any relevant headers.
 View JSON Schema: Each endpoint provides an example request body and response schema in JSON format, which can be useful for understanding the structure of the data being sent and received.

+---
+Identity
+This section covers the Identity Management implementation in the Tunify Platform.
+It includes user authentication, role management, and session handling using ASP.NET Core Identity.

+Features User Registration: Allows new users to sign up with their details.
+User Login and Logout: Provides authentication and session management for users.
+Role Management: Supports user roles and claims for authorization.
+Session Management: Handles user sessions and token-based authentication.

+Setting Up Identity Install Necessary Packages: Ensure you have the following NuGet packages installed:

+Microsoft.AspNetCore.Identity.EntityFrameworkCore Microsoft.EntityFrameworkCore.SqlServer (or the database provider of your choice) You can install these packages using the NuGet Package Manager or the following commands:

+dotnet add package Microsoft.AspNetCore.Identity.EntityFrameworkCore dotnet add package Microsoft.EntityFrameworkCore.SqlServer Configure Identity in Startup.cs:
+In the Program.cs, add the following configuration to set up Identity:

+builder.Services.AddDbContext<ApplicationDbContext>(options =>
+        options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection")));
+builder.Services.AddIdentity<ApplicationUser, IdentityRole>()
+.AddEntityFrameworkStores<TunifyDbContext>()
+.AddDefaultTokenProviders();

+ app.UseAuthentication();
+Registration To register a new user, you can use the following API endpoint:
+Endpoint: POST /api/account/register

+Request Body:

+{
+  "firstName": "string",
+  "lastName": "string",
+  "email": "string",
+  "password": "string"
+}
+Response: A success message or validation errors if the registration fails.

+Login To log in a user, use the following API endpoint:
+Endpoint: POST /api/account/login

+Request Body:

+json

+{
+  "username": "string",
+  "password": "string"
+}
+Response: An authentication token if the login is successful, or an error message if the login fails.

+Logout To log out a user, use the following API endpoint:
+Endpoint: POST /api/account/logout Request: No request body required.
+Response: A success message indicating the user has been logged out